Ada-Fun31/ConnectionLab_project1/README.md

 ### wireframe sketches_1
 ![Wireframe1](sketch1.png)

-I want the interface to look like a puzzle.(or just a puzzle game maybe?)
+I want the interface to look like a puzzle.(or just a puzzle game maybe?) <br />
 First entry, user will get bunch of blured boxes.
 User then need to click and drag the boxes to organize them in colunms and rows.
 Once the boxes are arrayed, a focused pattern will appear. a "reset" buttom on the right down borner might also be needed.